Cemented implant for rapid postoperative mobilization1

 Uniform cement coating by means of integral spacers

-High UHMWPE quality means low abrasion3, 7, 8
+High UHMWPE quality means low abrasion2, 3, 6, 7

-The LINK Endo-Model Polyethylene Acetabular Cup is a cemented acetabular cup made of UHMWPE.
+The IP Polyethylene Acetabular Cup is a cemented acetabular cup made of UHMWPE.
 The direct stability of the cup in the cement coating permits rapid postoperative mobilization of the patient.
 This, in turn, means shorter recovery times and shorter hospitalization for the patient.1

-In addition to the material properties, the external shape of the acetabular cups help to prevent loosening.
-Radial notches in the surface create a high degree of cement contact and allow air to escape when the implant is pressed into the cement bed.4 Approximately 0.5 mm of play between prosthesis head and acetabular cup allows for “lubrication” by body fluids.10 Furthermore, spacers on the rear surface of the acetabular cup permit a uniform cement coating.
-This surface design increases the stability of the cup in the acetabulum, thereby largely eliminating the risk of loosening.5 This design is used successfully in the FC, FAL, and IP Polyethylene Acetabular Cups and also in the Lubinus Acetabular Cup.
+In addition to the material properties, the external shape of the acetabular cups helps to prevent loosening.
+Radial notches in the surface create a high degree of cement contact and allow air to escape when the implant is pressed into the cement bed.4 Furthermore, spacers on the rear surface of the acetabular cup permit a uniform cement coating.
+This surface design increases the stability of the cup in the acetabulum, thereby largely eliminating the risk of loosening.8